miklevin/MikeLev.in/_posts/2025-01-14-ai-new-era-of-literacy.md

 run.

 And so programming literacy is easier than math literacy.
-And just in time for not needing to know how to program anymore, because AI, haha!
+And just in time for not needing to know how to program anymore, because AI, ahaha!
 No not really.
 I don't believe that.
 All that talk about AI playing the role of a junior or mid-level programmer so now companies have to hire fewer programmers is not the story of programming going away.
 It's the story of fewer people working better